KrishnB/appium/docs/en/advanced-concepts/migrating-to-xcuitest.md

 As mentioned just above, if you rely on the app source XML from the `page source` command, the XML output will now differ significantly from what it was under UIAutomation.

+### `-ios uiautomation` locator strategy

+This locator strategy was specifically built on UIAutomation, so it is not included in the XCUITest automation backend.
+We will be working on a similar "native"-type locator strategy in coming releases.

 ### System dependencies

 In addition to the many gotchas that might come with upgrading any XCode installation (unrelated to Appium), Appium's XCUITest support requires a new system dependency: [Carthage](https://github.com/Carthage/Carthage).
 Appium Doctor has now been updated to ensure that the `carthage` binary is on your path.